ATGardner/atgardner.github.com/_posts/2014-09-30-into-manning-park-and-beyond.markdown

  first, while I was hiking in the darkness with my headlamp.
 I held my hiking poles under my arm and put my hands in my pockets.
 That helped, though it slowed me down.
 Eventually it got a bit warmer, so I started hiking normally.

- I found it strange that the signs still called this trail the pct.
+ I found it strange that the signs still called this trail the PCT.
 Right at the campsite where I slept, there was a sign with an arrow pointing south, to "Monument 78", and another arrow pointing north to the "PCT".
 The Canadians got it all wrong.